kevin-thankyou-lin/adaflow-cpgen/README.md

 git lfs pull <path/to/file>
 ```

-If downloading from hugging face, also need to ensure dataset is in the correct path.
-Download dataset from: `https://huggingface.co/datasets/cpgen/datasets/tree/main/datasets/generated`.
+If downloading from hugging face, also need to ensure dataset is in the correct path (see previous section).
 Ensure the `dataset_path` values in `.hydra/config.yaml` (e.g. `policy_checkpoints/ThreePieceAssemblyWide/2025-03-24-05-33-45_E73/.hydra/config.yaml`) to the location where an actual dataset is stored.

 Then, run: